lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 We have developed an implementation of lookahead decoding compatible with ```huggingface/transformers```.
 Users can easily enhance the performance of HuggingFace's native ```generate``` function with just a few lines of code.
 We encourage you to explore our [code repository](https://github.com/hao-ai-lab/ParallelDecoding) and provide feedback.

-## Background: Parallel LLM Decoding using Jacobi Iteration
+## Background: Parallel LLM Decoding Using Jacobi Iteration

 The [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) is a classic solver for nonlinear systems.
 In the case of LLM inference, we can also employ it for parallel token generation without a draft model.
 To see this, let's reconsider the autoregressive decoding process.
-Traditionally, this process is seen as a sequential generation of tokens, illustrated in Figure.2(Left).
-With some simple rearrangements of equations, it can be conceptualized as solving a system of non-linear equations, as depicted in Figure.2(Right).
+Traditionally, this process is seen as a sequential generation of tokens, illustrated in Figure 2(Left).
+With some simple rearrangements of equations, it can be conceptualized as solving a system of non-linear equations, as depicted in Figure 2(Right).

 <img src="/images/blog/laattention/equations.png" style="width: 70%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">Figure 2: Autoregressive decoding as a process of solving nonlinear systems.</p>